 What can we learn from this?
 You can move the needle on your next massive project with a tiny but mighty team.
 Not everyone needs to be involved.
 Instead, you need to get the right people involved.
 Whether you’re contemplating a smart meter rollout or the replacement of a legacy CIS system, pick a handful of the brightest people from all sides and have a sit down.
 Then use that tiny but mighty group to drive change.

 The multiple skirmishes that we tend to lump together as the battle of the Alamo happened between Feb.
 23 and March 6, 1836—just a few days.
-Today, you can go right down the street from the Henry B Gonzalez Convention Center after the show closes, walk those few blocks to the Alamo, and I guarantee you there will be a line.
+Today, you can go right down the street from the Henry B Gonzalez Convention Center where Distributech 2020 will be, walk those few blocks to the Alamo, and I guarantee you there will be a line.
 200 years after the fact, there’s a line.
 There are people waiting to see the remains of a battle that, in all honesty, had little actual impact on either Texas or American history.
 But, those stories, that tale, those calls to remember—well, they worked.
 Songs have been written about that moment.
 Movies have been made.
 And it all centers around the mythology and the emotion of what was happening in those few days.

 In this industry, we tend to think we’ll be remembered for our cumulative averages: great SAIFI, SAIDI and CAIDI numbers; average call center times below a minute; capacity capabilities to meet any peak.
 The truth?
 Your reputation will not be made from research, averages and a wide viewpoint.
 Your reputation will be built—is right now being built—on moments, specifically customer ones.
 How long am I going to be sitting in the dark?
 Why can’t I text you there’s an outage?
 Why did it take so long for you to respond when my pole-top transformer in the alley caught fire?